tale-toul/Harbor/terraform/Readme.md

 #### Security groups

+A few security groups are created:

+* sg-ssh-in.- To allow inbound ssh connections from the network 185.229.0.0/16 corresponding with the addresss space of MedinaNet.

+* sg-ssh-out.- To allow outgoing ssh connections to any IP within the VPC network 172.20.0.0/16

-Two security groups are created one to allow inbound ssh connections from the network 185.229.0.0/16 corresponding with the addresss space of MedinaNet.
-The other to allow http and https outbound connections from the EC2 instances so they can install and update packages.
+* sg-ssh-in-local.- To allow inbound ssh connections from any IP within the VPC network 172.20.0.0/16

+* sg-web-out.- To allow http and https outbound connections from the EC2 instances to any IP so they can install and update packages.

 #### NAT gateway